The-Knights-of-Ni/5206-docs/onboarding/software.rst

 Working with the Code
 ___________________________

-Make the appropriate changes to the code and then click the green check mark on the top right hand side of your screen to commit the changes
+Make the appropriate changes to the code and then click the green check mark on the top right hand side of your screen to commit the changes.

 .. image:: ../images/AndroidStudioCommit.png